by Charles S. Garabedian

-These published writings began in the late 1950s with Dr. Rousas J. Rushdoony, and he eventually published his multi-volume set of Christian Reconstructionist/Dominionist books entitled The Institutes of Biblical Law in 1973.
+Interestingly, Dominionist leaders tend to be virulent Calvinists from the Presbyterian and Reformed Church traditions.
+The published writings of these Dominionists began in the late 1950s with Dr. Rousas J. Rushdoony, and he eventually published his multi-volume set of Christian Reconstructionist/Dominionist books entitled The Institutes of Biblical Law in 1973.
 After Rushdoony died, numerous other radical Christian fundamentalist and conservative evangelical Dominionists took up various shades of his evil cause in their own bizarre publications and speeches.
-They have been laboring long and hard to make their crazy plans a reality in everyday American life, and they have deceived a great many fundie pastors, parachurch leaders, and pew sitters.
+They have been laboring long and hard to make their crazy plans a reality in everyday American life, and they have deceived a great many fundie pastors, parachurch leaders, pew sitters, and American politicians.
 As one fundie pastor has been quoted as saying (my best paraphrasing):

 We might not be Christian Dominionists ourselves, but many of us pastors keep their books hidden under our beds and sneak a read late at night.

-R.J.
-Rushdoony is often cited as the founding father of the Christian homeschooling movement in the United States.
-Some homeschool learning materials are specifically designed (on the sly) to indoctrinate homeschooled children (K-12) with Christian Dominionist ideology.
-This is being done so the children will easily accept Christian Dominionism and become part of the Dominionist movement when they become adults.
-For the most part, Christian homeschooling parents are completely unaware that their children are being subliminally indoctrinated with this heresy.
+Rushdoony is often cited as the founding father of the Christian Homeschooling Movement in the United States.
+Some homeschool learning materials are specifically designed to indoctrinate homeschooled children (K-12) with Christian Dominionist ideology.
+This is being done (on the sly without the knowledge of their parents) so the children will easily accept Christian Dominionism and become part of the heretical Dominionist movement when they become adults.
+Once again, just for emphasis, Christian homeschooling parents are completely unaware that their children are being subliminally indoctrinated with this heresy.

 There’s a genocidal germ in fundamentalism [saying] that “I alone have the truth,” and if I am in a room with 50 people and I alone have the truth, if they were all dead, I alone would have the truth in that room.
 So, if we kill all the people who disagree with us, we alone will have the truth.
 So, there is a sort of a temptation, a seduction within fundamentalism.
 Now, I am not saying, by the way, who is a fundamentalist.
 I am defining it [as] whoever thinks like this is a fundamentalist.
 Even if you say, “I would never do that.
 I would, I would, never kill someone.”
 No. But by talking about them as evil, as anti-Christian, as anti-God, you are preparing the ground for somebody, if that somebody ever gets power, to do something about it.
 For example, in the 20s when Hitler wrote “Mein Kampf,” he talked always about Jews and Judaism as an infection, as germs, as viruses.
 It was always the language of pathology.
 Now, he wasn’t saying, “Go out and kill them.”
 But wait a minute.
 What do we do with germs?
 What do we do with viruses?
 We try to get rid of them.
 So, somebody who is getting used to that language will eventually draw the conclusion, if they get power, “Well, shouldn’t we get rid of them?”